LuisEduardoSandoval/ElevatorHomework1/README.md

 Common uses for an elevator

--accesing other floors
+-Accesing other floors

--moving large objects when stairs are not accesibly -allowing thoes with disabilities to move floors
+-Moving large objects when stairs are not accesibly

+-Allowing thoes with disabilities to move floors

 More Rare Uses

 -Alert a Fire

 -Ask for Assistance

 Elevator and Interactions